 I had discontentment ring my door bell a few weeks ago.
 I answered and instead of saying no thank you like I would to an unwarranted solicitor I smiled, opening the door wide welcoming them in as an old friend.
 I hadn’t let them visit in a while but I thought a visit wouldn’t hurt.

 Well, the visit lasted for month or so.
 I have been so dissatisfied with so many things in my life.
 I welcomed discontentment and now it has become a nice pity party by now.
 I thought that with the way things in my life have been why not.
-All the times in the past I would answer the door when discontentment came around but instead of letting them in I would sail past on my way out then go for a run, upon my return my visitor would be gone.
+All the times in the past I would answer the door when discontentment came around but instead of letting them in I would sail past on my way out going for a run, upon my return my visitor would be gone.
 I had a clear head and a heart full of contentment.

 I am not able to run now so I had thought I had every right to throw a big discontentment themed pity party, I went all out.
-I think my party could have been Pinterest worthy but as with any visitor that can outstay their welcome I realize discontentment had to go.
+I think my party could have been Pinterest worthy but as with any visitor that can outstay their welcome, I realize discontentment had to go.
 I showed them to the door yesterday and felt so much better for it.
-I had a lot of cleaning up, the thing about allowing discontentment in is it makes a huge mess of things and you forget all the great things life has to offer.
+I had a lot of cleaning up, the thing about allowing discontentment in is it makes a huge mess of things, and you forget all the great things life has to offer.

-I know that they will be back but the funny thing is that I may not be able to run past and leave them in the dust but what I can do now is just look through the peephole and then not answer.
+I know that they will be back, but the funny thing is that I may not be able to run past and leave them in the dust but what I can do now is just look through the peephole and then not answer.

 1 Timothy 6:6-8 & 11

 “6) But godliness with contentment is great gain.
 7For we brought nothing into the world, and we can take nothing out of it.
 8 But if we have food and clothing, we will be content with that. ”

 “11 But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.”

 2 thoughts on “Hello Discontentment, My old friend”